cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

-Hello, I am a research assistant at [Imperial], where I work with [Nobuko Yoshida].
+Hello, I am a research assistant at [Imperial College London], where I work with [Nobuko Yoshida].
 I am concluding my PhD at [ULisboa], and am advised by [Francisco Martins].
 I am excited by type theory, concurrency theory, and parallel programming (in no particular order).